zzzprojects/learn-orm/tutorials/architecture/repository-pattern/create-generic-repository.md

 # Create Generic Repository

-To create a repository class for each entity type could result in a lot of redundant code, and it could result in partial updates.
+Creating a repository class for each entity type could result in a lot of redundant code, and resulting in partial updates.

  - For example, suppose you have to update two different entity types as part of the same transaction.
- - If each uses a separate database context instance, one might succeed and the other might fail.
+ - If each uses a separate database context instance, one might succeed, and the other might fail.
  - One way to minimize redundant code is to use a generic repository.

 ## Create a Generic Repository